 -Not being able to HIDE your dirty secret anymore.
 If you are a sneaky alcoholic, trust me... when you develop cirrhosis, the cat will be out of the bag and everyone will know something is going on, and people WILL be talking about you!
 A good amount of them will probably think you have AIDS because your face will suddenly be so gaunt and bony (with a grayish yellow tone).
 I don't think Jake thinks anyone knows what's truly been going on with him, and trying to hide it on my end, for the sake of his pride, has not been easy.
 There are many times I want to say, you did this to yourself.
 Don't drag me into it.
 I'm not hiding or lying about one more damn thing for you!
 I have a friend who said a friend of hers saw Jake and could tell he had cirrhosis, because her own father had it.
 She probably represents many others who have seen Jake, and knew what was going on.
 Just because people are not coming up to your face and saying something to you, doesn't mean you're keeping it a secret.
 When you keep abusing your liver by drinking. the only person you're really fooling is YOU!

 If you are still hoping to get a liver from someone else, or a cadaver, you should keep in mind that, even to just get on the liver transplant list, you still have to go to AA twice a week.
 So, you might as well go NOW and SAVE your liver, your money, your health, and your good looks, so you don't have to go through all this other crap!
 If you do happen to get "lucky" enough to get a liver donation, please keep in mind that there are serious complications involved in getting a liver transplant, and your quality of life will still not be 100 percent back to normal.
-You're going to have to take anti-rejection drugs for the rest of your life, live with a huge mercedes / frankenstein looking scar on your chest, and again - there are serious complications, including death, for you AND the donor.
+You're going to have to take anti-rejection drugs for the rest of your life (costing about $3,000 per month), and they put you at a higher risk for cancer and diabetes.
+You'll have to live with a huge mercedes / frankenstein looking scar on your chest, and again - there are serious complications, including death, for you AND the donor.
 Some hospitals will not do transplants unless an actual cadaver is used, so your odds of even getting a liver are even more slim.

 UPDATE 12/10/16: PLEASE BE AWARE that just because you get on the transplant list, that does NOT mean you are guaranteed to get a liver.
 Many patients come close to the brink of death (and many patients die) because a liver either doesn't become available in time, or because the right donor just didn't happen to die at the right time.
 I've heard of cases where someone got a liver transplant and died because the donor had fatty liver.
 You'd think it would be MANDATORY that donors are ALWAYS screened for these things, but...
 THINK AGAIN.